 The weather in the East is always much nicer than the rest of Iceland, the summer especially.
 So make sure you take advantage of those rays.

 'The collapsing waterfall' or Dettifoss, holds the title as the most powerful waterfall in the whole of Europe.
 It averages around 96,500 gallons of water passing its bow every single second.
 It has a drop of around 45 metres and its mist can be seen from many miles away, such is its power.

 Said to be the shoeprint from the leg of Odin's Horse, Ásbyrgi is a gigantic canyon situated in the North East area of Iceland, just off of the ring road.
-It measures at around 3.5 kilometres in length and 1.1 kilometres in width.
-Surrounded by 100 metre high cliffs, Ásbyrgi is part of the 'diamond circle', the North-East's answer to the Golden Circle.
+It measures at around 3.5 kilometers in length and 1.1 kilometers in width.
+Surrounded by 100 meter high cliffs, Ásbyrgi is part of the 'diamond circle', the North-East's answer to the Golden Circle.

 Though the folklore that tells of how Odin's horse made this canyon is interesting, I think that scientists might be right in thinking that the canyon was formed following the ice age and high amounts of glacial flooding.

 Similarly to Dettifoss, Ásyrgi can be accessed by a non-4x4.
 However, we definitely recommend avoiding the area unless you have a car with high ground clearance as the chances of damage from the gravel road are very high.
 Also, Ásbyrgi can usually be inaccessible during the winter due to the heavy snowfall on the roads.

 Closely located to Ásbyrgi, following a short hike, you will also find a small lake which is called 'Botnstjörn'.
 You can also hike to Eyjan, the cliff that divides Ásbyrgi.
 If you walk to the edge of the cliff, you will have a stunning view across the canyon.